mhernandezit/capstone-anomaly/README.md

-# BGP Anomaly Detection System
+# Machine Learning for Network Anomaly and Failure Detection

-A comprehensive machine learning system for real-time detection and localization of network failures using BGP routing updates and device logs.
+A comprehensive machine learning system for real-time detection and localization of network failures using multi-modal data sources including BGP routing updates, SNMP metrics, and syslog messages.

-## 🏗️ Project Structure
+## Project Structure

 ```text
 capstone-anomaly/